Skip to content

 [::c/button

-;; Only 2 handlers registered total - shared across all rows!
+;; Only 1 handler registered total - shared across all rows and actions!